 - Color palette: Tan or black and white

-- Zen decor: Bookshelves, heavy blankets, parquet flooring
+- Zen decor: Give a cozy feel with built-in bookshelves, heavy blankets and parquet flooring

 - Texture: Wood and leather